 You should be able to eat normal foods after your treatment.
 Ask your doctor about when to return to work.

-You will most likely need to have an MRI, CT scan or angiogram a few weeks or months after the procedure.
-Your doctor or nurse will schedule your follow-up visit.
+You will most likely need to have an MRI, CT scan, or angiogram a few weeks or months after the procedure.
+Your health care provider will schedule your follow-up visit.

 Call your doctor if you have:

 Gamma knife - discharge; Cyberknife - discharge; Stereotactic radiotherapy - discharge; Fractionated stereotactic radiotherapy- discharge; Cyclotrons- discharge; Linear accelerator- discharge; Lineacs - discharge; Proton beam radiosurgery - discharge